 Explaining Student Loan Forgiveness For Teachers

-There are several options for teachers seeking to reduce their student loan debt, including loan forgiveness, cancellation, or certain grants.
-For example, teachers may qualify for the Teacher Loan Forgiveness program, Public Service Loan Forgiveness program (PSLF), and Perkins Loans Cancellation for Teachers.
-Also, there are state and local loan forgiveness, cancellation, or grant programs.
+There are several options for teachers seeking to reduce their federal student loan debt, including loan forgiveness and cancellation.
+For example, teachers may qualify for the Teacher Loan Forgiveness program, Public Service Loan Forgiveness program (PSLF), and/or the Perkins Loan Cancellation for Teachers.
+Also, there are state and local loan forgiveness, cancellation, and grant programs.
 We’ll discuss these options in more depth below.

 Teacher Loan Forgiveness Program